 The patronage of hunting could also be a direct assertion of control over territory and demonstrate the personal power of a ruler.
 Eric Goldberg has argued persuasively that Louis the Pious (778-840), the successor of Charlemagne, used hunting in authenticating his personal rule after that of his famously martial father and in so doing made hunting – in the European context at least – a specifically princely activity in which he led his nobles.
 Five centuries later, Maximilian I created an image of himself as an effective ruler through associating his skill in hunting with his capacity to rule.
 In a similarly literary vein, a direct association was drawn between François I as a huntsman and the successful imposition of his authority over Milan in September 1515.
 His victory over a Swiss army at Marignano was celebrated in a trilogy of books, the Commentaires de la guerre gallique (1519-20), written by François Demoulins featuring, among its illustrations, drawings of mythical dialogues between François and Caesar in the forest near Cognac.
 Caesar likens François’s conquest of Milan to his own of Gaul and recognises him as his true successor in Italy.
 In one, they converse while François is dressed in hunting clothes and about to start a chase.
 In another he is shown on horseback pursuing a stag with hounds.
 Later in his reign François was frequently called, by the French at least, ‘the father of hunting’.

 Hunting as the performance of authority and lordship was not simply a literary trope.
 At least one of the motivations for the king’s extension of the château of Fontainebleau in the late 1520s was to have access to the large hunting forests in the area, effectively giving him a wide corridor of hunting parks and forestland, stretching from his birth-place at Cognac on the river Charente, up through the Loire Valley and into the Île-de France.
-While he was not the first king to make palais de retraites or hunting lodges near forests and hunting parks, François certainly built some of the best.
+While he was not the first king to make palais de retraite or hunting lodges near forests and hunting parks, François certainly built some of the best.
 He often used these to escape the press of people in his larger metropolitan palaces.
 In 1546, the Ferrarese ambassador noted the king’s liking for Challuau, near Fontainebleau which François had given to Anne de Pisseleu, duchess of Étampes (1508-1580):

 because it is a fine place for hunting and hawking, and, as